placikk/treemetrics/README.md

 # Treemetrics

 An attempt to write a dimension-reducing algorithm from the cover of this [book](https://www.designofapproxalgs.com/book.pdf).
-Here are some examples of images that this algorithm generates
+Here are some examples of images that this algorithm generates.
+You can try it yourself and see what it generates for you!

 ![screenshot](images/image1.png)
 ![screenshot](images/image2.png)